Water in Lake Argyle

 That's the first time I hear that.
 People love comparing Lake Argyle to Sydney Harbour, but I haven't seen the overflow described like that.
 SIDHARBS per day, I like it!

 As for your question how many per day and for how long...
+The flow out of the Lake is not controlled when it overflows, and it overflowss for most of the year.
 You can't control how much water enters Lake Argyle so you can't control how much flows out.

 It depends how much it has rained, and as I explain on the pages about the climate and weather, that varies wildly.
 If you get a cyclone come through and dump a lot of water i the catchment area, then the overflow turns into a raging torrent and the water level can be many metres above it.

-We usually describe the spillway with by many metres above the overflow the water is, not by the volume.
+We usually describe the spillway by saying how many metres above the overflow the water is, not by the volume.

 Imagine the size of the lake and then imagine it five to ten metres above the overflow.
 That gives you an idea of the force behind that water...